-I can throw out all the reasons your new business efforts aren’t effective: no consistency, no plan, no one owns the effort, to name a few.
+Wondering Why Your New Business Efforts Aren’t Effective?
+I can throw out several potential reasons: no consistency, no plan, no one owns the effort, to name a few.

 These are all valid reasons and I don’t mean to diminish their importance with a quick list, but recently, I’ve seen several patterns reoccur across multiple firms I’ve spoken with.
 Their new business efforts are stalled and once you step back and take a big-picture look, you begin to see why.
 Here a few reasons: